 The Circus Maximus (which means a large or largest area) is a Roman building located in one of Rome's valleys.
 It is the first and largest of its kind built by the mighty Empire.
 It was first utilized for entertaining the public by the early Roman kings.
-Later in its history it was the location of Grecian-influenced festivals in the Second Century B.C.
+Later in its history the Circus Maximus was the location of Grecian-influenced festivals in the Second Century B.C.

 Roman Emperor Julius Caesar (who reigned from 49 to 44 B.C.) enlarged the Circus Maximus around 50 B.C.
 After its enlargement the track area was roughly 1,968 feet (1/3 of a mile or 600 meters) long by 738 feet (225 meters) wide.
 At capacity the stadium could hold upwards of one hundred and fifty thousand seated visitors.